chupstee/data.sugar/README.md

     Let's find out when is happiness.
     We would like to identify *the relationship between the level of happiness and the age of the population by country*.
 - [`Profitablity Calc - Bought a Bike`](https://nbviewer.jupyter.org/github/chupstee/data.sugar/blob/master/00003_conscious_consumption/conscious_consumption.bike.ipynb)
-    A simple calculator that can help prevent spontaneous purchases.
+    A simple calculator to help prevent spontaneous purchases.

 ## Requirements